-Last chapter of my journey along Sepik River, Papua New Guinea from 2012, happened to be in Baio, a village on the upper Sepik, at the mouth of Babi River.
+The last chapter of my first journey along Sepik River, Papua New Guinea, took place in Baio, a village at the confluence with Babi River.
 I stopped there for a few days, before taking a boat to Vanimo.

 Increasing gold mining activity on the Middle Sepik was bringing frequently boats on Babi River, which was being used as a shortcut to Vanimo – a border town close to West Papua, my destination.
 They were carrying smoked fish and sago upstream, to sell it in Vanimo and gold, to be smuggled into Indonesia and were bringing back packed-food, clothes and electronics, smuggled from Indonesia, to supply the camps of gold-seekers.

-The Baio people were watching boats passing by the other side of the river from their bank, trying to size their cargo and guess where they were coming from.
-This busting activity didn’t seem to have changed something there.
-Only once in a while they would go to Vanimo, to sell dry fish and sago.
+The Baio people were watching boats passing by the other side of the river from their bank, trying to estimate their cargo and guess where they were coming from.
+This bustling activity didn’t seem to have changed something there.
+Only once in a while, they would go to Vanimo, to sell dry fish and sago.
 The money could barely cover costs of transportation, but “they’ve been to town”.

 When I debarked in Baio, no one familiar to them was escorting me, which feels strange in a place, where people normally visit only with related clans.